xianglusoc/xianglusoc.github.io/index.md

   In *Journal of Ethnic and Migration Studies* 47(7): 1558-1577  [[Paper]](https://www.tandfonline.com/doi/abs/10.1080/1369183X.2019.1577725)

-## Works under review and in progress
+## Works under review

 - Lu, Xiang.
 “Discursive Construction of the Chinese Nation: A Topic Modeling Analysis of the Shifting Themes of ‘Zhonghua Minzu’ in Chinese Official Media, 1946-2023.”
-(In preparation)

 - Lu, Xiang.
-“The Impact of National Pride and Migrant Skill Level on Attitudes Toward Emigrants: Evidence from a Survey Experiment in China.”(Under review)
+“The Impact of National Pride and Migrant Skill Level on Attitudes Toward Emigrants: Evidence from a Survey Experiment in China.”

 - Lu, Xiang.
 “Shifting Tides in the Majority Group’s Attitudes Towards Affirmative Action in Higher Education Admission: an Online Survey Experiment in China.”
-(Under review)

 - Lu, Xiang.
 “Reimagining Roots and Relations: Perceptions of Middle Eastern and North African (MENA) Muslims Among Hui Internal Migrants in a Global Market Town.”

-(Under review)
+## Works in progress

 - Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
 “Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”
-(In preparation)

 - Lu, Xiang.
-Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript in preparation).
+Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript).

 - Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
 Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
-(In preparation)